Neuropathy

 Shingles(Herpes Zoster)

-Getting postherpetic neuralgia is a shingles complication.
+Postherpetic neuralgia is a shingles complication.
 It is caused by the chickenpox virus called herpes zoster.
 Most of the time when a person gets shingles, it will clear up and go away within a few weeks, but if there is pain that is long lasting after the blisters and rash have gone away you could have postherpetic neuralgia.
 Approximately twenty to thirty percent of the people who have had a shingles outbreak will go on to have this combination.

 • Being over the age of fifty